FL1GH7-R1SK/BusyBeavers-SPRING2025/README.md

 ## Project info

-A simple habit tracking application built for a class project.
+Habit tracking application that allows users to level up their life through a gamified application!

 ## How to use